PrometheusVault/ember/docs/commands/config.md

 2. **Merged Configuration (Tree)** – Hierarchical view of the combined config.

 Passing `--yaml` adds a third panel that prints the merged configuration as YAML, suitable for exporting or diffing.
+Running `config validate` reloads the configuration bundle and renders a diagnostics table so you can confirm whether Ember considers the current YAML valid (handy on CI nodes or before committing changes).

 Providing a dotted key path switches `/config` into direct lookup/set mode: